Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: Market Model as Rough Paths and the No Controlled Free Lunch Condition

 Note that the definition of our (NCFL) condition is made ad hoc, in the sense that we have freedom of choosing the class of admissible strategies $\mathcal{H}\times {\mathfrak{T}}_T$.
 The above theorem means that the no-arbitrage condition (NCFL) is determined by the existence of a triple $(\mathcal{H}\times {\mathfrak{T}}_T, \mathbb{Q}, \SSS)$, consisting of a class of controlled portfolios $\mathcal{H}\times {\mathfrak{T}}_T$, an equivalent measure $\mathbb{Q}$ and an $\mathcal{H}\times {\mathfrak{T}}_T$-unbiased rough integrator $\SSS$ under $\mathbb{Q}$.
 For the sake of generality of allowed trading portfolios in a market, we would like $\mathcal{H}\times {\mathfrak{T}}_T$ as large as possible.
 However, the obvious dilemma is that the larger the $\mathcal{H\times {\mathfrak{T}}_T}$, the less likely we can find an equivalent measure $\mathbb{Q}$ such that $\SSS$ becomes an $\mathcal{H}\times {\mathfrak{T}}_T-$unbiased rough integrator under $\mathbb{Q}$.
 One main question that we study in this paper is whether for different classes of $\mathcal{H}\times {\mathfrak{T}}_T$, there exist $\mathcal{H}\times {\mathfrak{T}}_T-$unbiased rough integrators, and if so, how to classify them.
 We developed answers to such questions in Section \ref{sec:Unbiasedness}.

-As a direct application of Theorem \ref{thm:Pol-unbiased rough integrators}, Theorem \ref{Thm:Main Theorem} and Corollary \ref{cor:simple enforces Brownian}, we have the following immediate classification of (NCFL) condition for Bachelier-type rough market models induced by a rough noise.
+As a direct application of Theorem \ref{thm:Pol-unbiased rough integrators}, Theorem \ref{Thm:Main Theorem}, and Theorem \ref{Thm:Main Sharp Theorem}, we have the following immediate classification of (NCFL) condition for Bachelier-type rough market models induced by a rough noise.

 \begin{corollary}[(NCFL) in Bachelier-type rough noise market models] Let $p\in (1, +\infty],\;q\in [1,+\infty)$ with $\frac{1}{p}+ \frac{1}{q}=1$ and let $\SSS$ be a $2-$dimensional rough market with the riskless asset price given by $S^0\equiv 1$ and the risky asset price realised as a 1-dimensional rough noise $\tilde{\SSS}$, as described in Example \ref{example:S^0=1}.
-This market then admits the $\mathrm{(NCFL})$ condition of order $p$ within Markovian-type portfolios if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is a Gaussian-Hermite rough path under $\mathbb{Q}$.
-Moreover, this market admits the $\mathrm{(NCFL})$ condition of order $p$ if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is the Hermite rough path lift of a deterministic time change of a Chen-Hermite almost Brownian motion under $\mathbb{Q}$.
-Additionally, if simple strategies (cf. \eqref{eq:simple int}) are allowed, $\tilde{\mathbf{S}}$ must be a deterministic time change of the It\^o rough path lift of a Brownian motion under $\mathbb{Q}$. \end{corollary} \begin{proof} Recall that the renormalisation terms encoded in $\tilde{\SSS}$ are purely pathwise determined.
+Then, \begin{itemize} \item This market admits the $\mathrm{(NCFL})$ condition of order $p$ within (Markovian-type) polynomial-induced portfolios if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is a Gaussian-Hermite rough path under $\mathbb{Q}$. \item This market admits the $\mathrm{(NCFL})$ condition of order $p$ within (Markovian-type) polynomial-induced portfolios, and piecewise signature-induced portfolios if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is the Hermite rough path lift of a deterministic time change of a Chen-Hermite almost Brownian motion under $\mathbb{Q}$. \item This market admits the $\mathrm{(NCFL})$ condition of order $p$ within (Markovian-type) polynomial-induced portfolios, and adaptedly scaled piecewise signature-induced portfolios if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is the It\^o rough path lift of a deterministic time change of a standard Brownian motion under $\mathbb{Q}$. \end{itemize} \end{corollary} \begin{proof} Recall that the renormalisation terms encoded in $\tilde{\SSS}$ are purely pathwise determined.
 Thus, if $\tilde{\SSS}$ is a rough noise under the physical measure $\mathbb{P}$, i.e., admits deterministic renormalisation terms under $\mathbb{P}$, then it remains a rough noise under any equivalent measure $\mathbb{Q}$.
 The statements then follow from the rough Kreps-Yan theorem and our classification of $1-$dimensional unbiased rough noises in Section \ref{sec:Unbiasedness}. \end{proof}